Simulation-Decomposition/simdec-python/joss/paper.md

 Uncertainties are everywhere.
 Whether you are developing a new Artificial Intelligence (AI) system, running complex simulations or making an experiment in a lab, uncertainties influence the system.
-And you need a way to understand how these impact your results.
+Therefore, an approach is needed to understand how these uncertainties impact the system's performance.

 SimDec offers a novel visual way to understand the intricate role that uncertainties play.
-Thanks to a clear Python Application Programming Interface (API) and an interactive web dashboard, making uncertainty analysis accessible to everyone.
+A clear Python Application Programming Interface (API) and a no-code interactive web dashboard make uncertainty analysis with SimDec accessible to everyone.

 # Statement of need